istio-ecosystem/admiral/docs/Examples.md

 ```

 At this point, admiral is watching `remote cluster`

-Repeat step 4 and 5 to add another remote cluster to watch by admiral
+`Repeat steps 4 and 5 to add another remote cluster to be watched by Admiral.`

 ### Single cluster